 When they pass these tests, then you have earplugs of the right size.

-Moldable earplugs are balls of soft wax or silicone that is designed to go into the ear.
+Moldable earplugs are balls of soft wax or silicone that go into the ear.
 The ball is softly pressed into the ear to form the exact shape and keep out sound and water.
 These are ideal if you need extra small earplugs as they come in different sizes.

-If you have this type of plug, and it is still too big you can simply break off a piece of the putty to make it smaller.
+If you have this type of plug, and it is still too big, you can simply break off a piece of the putty to make it smaller.
 The moldable wax earplugs are great for sleeping, as they are very comfortable, and do not protrude.
-The silicone variety are suitable for swimming and bathing as they are very waterproof.
+The silicone variety is suitable for swimming and bathing as they are very waterproof.

 If noise is loud or will be experienced for extended lengths of time, then these can be used with a second type of ear defender for greater protection.
 (Put in the moldable plugs then place muff ear defenders over the top of these)

 These are defenders that go over the top of the ears to block out sounds.
 As they just cover the ears, they will fit any size (Or maybe they will not work if you have huge ears).

 So any standard set of earmuffs should work for you.
 These are best suited for industrial work and yard work.
 They are very obvious (So people realize you can’t hear them) and protect the ears well.